RiccardoZaffalon/mohdule.github.io/_posts/tuts&guides/2015-11-9-how-to-setup-a-dev-environment-in-linux-p2.md

 ## 1 - Guake
 ---
 Guake is my terminal of choice it's very handy and easy to install :
+**Arch Linux**

+	yaourt -S guake

 **Ubuntu or Debain**

 	sudo apt-get install guake

-**Arch Linux**

-	yaourt -S guake

-the joy of Guake that it work from anywhere on your pc by pressing f12 it will pop-up in top of your screen, And it's highly customizable.
+The joy of Guake that it work from anywhere on your pc by pressing '**F12**' it will pop-up in top of your screen, And it's highly customizable.

 Tip: Add guake to your startup applications.